yjzhang/uncurl_python/docs/_build/html/_sources/unsupported_methods.rst.txt

 We provide implementations of the convex mixture model for the negative binomial (NB) and zero-inflated Poisson (ZIP) distributions.
 In our experiments they did not work as well as the Poisson model on most datasets, and are substantially less efficient.

+We also provide methods based on LDA (latent Dirichlet allocation), using the LightLDA implementation.
+The outputs of these methods can be interpreted as state estimation with a binomial sampling distribution.
+See ``lightlda_utils.py``.
+In practice, they had worse performance than Poisson state estimation in accuracy, runtime, and memory usage, especially on larger datasets.

 Alternative clustering methods
 ------------------------------